Corporate Taxes by State – A Complete Rundown

 In Ohio, the federal and state corporate tax rate is 21% as the state doesn’t impose state corporate taxes.
 Businesses, however, must pay the Commercial Activity Tax (CAT).
 CAT applies to all businesses with gross annual receipts of at least $150,000.
 CAT is paid annually, except for companies that have gross receipts of over $1,000,000.
 They must file and pay the CAT every quarter.
 Ohio’s CAT rate is 0.26%.
 So, despite being one of the no corporate tax states, Ohio still finds a way to tax businesses on its territory.

-South Dakota not only doesn’t impose taxation on corporations, it’s also one of the most tax-friendly American states.
+South Dakota not only doesn’t impose taxation on corporations, but it’s also one of the most tax-friendly American states.
 Businesses operating in this state should keep in mind the Bank Franchise Tax applied to financial institutions.
-Also, there’s the sales tax of 4.5%, which still isn’t enough to shatter the tax-friendly reputation of the Mount Rushmore State.
+Also, there’s a sales tax of 4.5%, which still isn’t enough to shatter the tax-friendly reputation of Mount Rushmore State.

 The Evergreen State is also among the states without business income tax.
-Companies here aren’t without any expenses or obligation, though.
-First, there’s the sales tax that ranges from 7% to 20.5%.
+Companies here aren’t without any expenses or obligations, though.
+First, there’s the sales tax that ranges from 6.5% to 10.14%.
 Then, there is the public utility tax applied to public service businesses and companies in several industries.

 Finally, there is a business & occupation tax contingent on the company classification.
 For retailing, wholesaling, manufacturing, services & other activities, the rate is 0.00471-0.15%.
 There are also specialized B&O tax classifications whose taxation either falls within these thresholds or is a bit higher or lower.